The Robots Are Coming to The Workplace-What You Need to Know

 However, automation can create more jobs as well.
 For example, when the industrial revolution replaced work that was normally done in a long, drawn out, and tedious ways (such as weaving machines replacing individual seamstresses), those who were displaced learned how to operate the machines.
 Textile workers were most often those displaced seamstresses.

-The industrial revolution taught the world that as traditional jobs disappear, we need to ensure that people of all ages are sufficiently educated to work in the emerging roles in the immediate future.
+The industrial revolution taught the world as traditional jobs disappear, we need to ensure people of all ages are sufficiently educated to work in the emerging roles in the immediate future.